i-infra/uQR/README.md

   >>> matrix = qr.get_matrix()
 ```

 The variable `matrix` is now a two-dimensional list of booleans, representing a bitmap of the required QR code.
-Specifically, it has the value:
+Because the QR system is designed for print, a `True` value indicates black and `False` indicates white.
+Specifically, `matrix` has the value:

 ```
   [